-- Projected Profitability – For virtually all companies, profitability is paramount.
+- Projected Profitability – For virtually all companies, keeping track of your projected profitability metric is paramount.
 The question is simple: How much value does this project bring?
 Knowing this lays the foundation you need to parcel out resources and the appropriate time frame you need to complete the mission.

 - Resource Utilization – A number of factors influence the profitability of your project; resources is one of them.
 This includes the time, equipment and people you need to get the job done (and get it done right.)
 In short, an inefficient process uses more resources, cutting into the ROI (Return on Investment) of the project.

 - Change Requests / Scope of Work – Besides organization and communication, PMs need to be flexible.
 In other words, the scope of a given project could – and probably will – include some revisions along the way.
 Managing client requests (including changes) is part of the job, and handling them effectively will not only cut down on project overhead, but increase customer satisfaction when the product is complete.

 - Quality Control – Mistakes happen; it’s fixing them that counts.
 As a project manager, you have to identify potential weak spots and, throughout the development stages, adjust quality issues and ensure the final product is perfect.
 This takes time during development, but will end up saving resources later one.
 Imagine a final QC (quality control) without any adjustments!
 It sounds crazy, but that should be your goal.